Sequential Bayesian Neural Subnetwork Ensembles: Reproducibility Considerations

 \subsection{Evaluation Metrics}

-We quantify the predictive performance of each method using the accuracy of the test (Acc).
+We quantify the predictive performance of each method using the accuracy of the test data (Acc).
 For a measure of robustness or predictive uncertainty, we use negative log-likelihood (NLL) calculated on the test dataset.
-Moreover, we adopt \{cAcc, cNLL\} to denote the corresponding metrics on corrupted test datasets.
+Expected calibration error (ECE) quantifies how well a model's predicted probabilities align with actual outcomes by partitioning predictions into $K$ equally sized bins and computing a weighted average of the absolute differences between the empirical accuracy and predicted confidence within each bin.
+Moreover, we adopt \{cAcc, cNLL, cECE\} to denote the corresponding metrics on corrupted test datasets.
 We also use VALIDATION data to determine the best epoch in each model which is later used for TEST data evaluation.

-In the case of Deterministic and each member of Dense, MIMO, and DST ensemble, we use a single prediction for each test data element and calculate the corresponding evaluation metrics for each individual model.
-In case of all the Bayesian models, we use one Monte Carlo sample to generate the network parameters and correspondingly generate a single prediction for each single model, which is used to calculate the evaluation metrics in those individual models.
-For all the ensemble models, we generate a single prediction from each base model present in the ensemble.
-Next, we evaluate the ensemble prediction using a simple average of $M$ predictions generated from $M$ base models and use this averaged prediction to calculate the evaluation metrics mentioned above for the ensemble models.
+In {\tt SeBayS}, {\tt BayS}, and dense BNN ensemble models, we use one Monte Carlo sample to generate the network parameters and correspondingly generate a single prediction for each individual base learner.
+We then calculate the ensemble prediction using a simple average of $M$ predictions generated from $M$ base learners and use this averaged prediction to calculate the evaluation metrics mentioned above for the ensemble models.
+We also experimented with using a higher number of Monte Carlo (MC) samples, $N_{\rm MC}>1$, and computed ensemble predictions by taking a simple average of $M\times N_{\rm MC}$ predictions from all the base learners.
+However, this approach did not yield significant improvement over using a single MC sample, so we have not included these results here for brevity.